Malaga walking tour – western seafront

 - Car Museum – some stunning vintage classics.
 A must for car fans.
 Read our guide to this museum here.

-- Diputación – good exhibitions in this early 20th century building (worth visiting just to see the tiled floors and stained glass windows inside).
+- La Térmica – good exhibitions in this early 20th century building (worth visiting just to see the tiled floors and stained glass windows inside).
 Free entry and open Tuesday to Sunday 11am to 2pm and 5 to 9pm.

 - Guadalhorce Nature Reserve – carry on at the end of the walk along the beach.
-When you see a marked entrance through the fence on your right-hand side go in and follow the path.
+Wade through the river (not usually too deep) and when you see a marked entrance through the fence on your right-hand side go in and follow the path.
+Or follow the first river tributary right, cross a white bridge and turn right.
+Continue walking along the river dyke until you see a wooden bridge crossing the next river tributary.
+Cross and turn left at the end.
 There are several bird watching hides here and you can expect to see a number of interesting species including herons, ospreys and flamingos.
 You can read about birdwatching in Malaga here.

 Bites to eat

 There are lots of beach bars along the way and most of them offer good food.
-We like Gutierrez Playa and Merendero Litoral, but you’ll get quality food and value for money at the majority.
-For coffees and snacks try Mum’s and Bare Nostrum along the top of the promenade.
+We like Chiringuito María and Litoral Pacífico, but you’ll get quality food and value for money at the majority.
+For coffees and snacks try 1640 and Bare Nostrum along the top of the promenade.
 And if you’re looking for live music, chill-out loungers and cocktails, try Amitahba at the west end.
 (There are all marked on the map for this Malaga walking tour.)